You have probably heard about the importance of vitamins since your childhood.

 Maybe you've been encouraged to eat fruits and vegetables by your family or your doctor.
 And we've all heard about vitamin C in oranges and the risk of vitamin D deficiency in winter.
 But what are vitamins and how do they work in our body?

-In today's blog post we want to take a closer look at these little “builders”, “protectors” and “defenders” of our body.
+In today's blog post, we want to take a closer look at these little “builders”, “protectors” and “defenders” of our body.
+Let's explore how long it takes for a vitamin to work, the role of vitamins in the body, and their significance for maintaining a healthy body.

 What do vitamins do?